Don’t go cold turkey on your PPC campaigns

 The clocks going back can only mean one thing, Christmas is nearly upon us!…and it seems to be catching up with us marketers, and shoppers alike, faster than ever before.
-You’d better get your skates on if you manage a PPC campaign, as searches for Christmas gifts started as early as September this year.
+You’d better get your skates on if you work in PPC management, as searches for Christmas gifts started as early as September this year.
 (Source: Google Internal Data).

 The focus should no longer just be optimising your PPC campaigns for desktop users.
 The way people shop online is ever-evolving, so it is vital to capture users across multiple devices and platforms at every minute of the day.
 After all, if your brand is not visible when a user is searching for Christmas gifts on the commute home from work, then it is very unlikely they will revisit your site when they are ready to buy their present.
 They will visit a competitor, which is not what you want!